cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 trans_url: "/les-prototypes/"
 ---

-# Learning by building and testing prototypes

-## What we did
+# Prototypes

-In Alpha, we focused on building prototypes, testing those with users, learning from them, and iterating based on what we learned.
+In Alpha, we learned by building and testing prototypes with users, learning from them, and iterating based on what we learned.
 By putting something tangible in front of people who have been affected by cybercrime or fraud, we were able to learn about what they needed and adjust prototypes to address more of those needs.

 You can find an overview of the prototypes that have been built, tested, and iterated on, below: